 Special Bulletin: Any major development affecting the industry requiring immediate attention is distributed by Special Bulletin.
 Often, these publications are used to provide an analysis of complex regulations or detailed information regarding industry current events.

 Public Affairs Bulletin: Chiefly during the Texas Legislative and Congressional Sessions, Public Affairs Bulletins are dispatched to mobilize industry action on crucial legislative initiatives.
 AGC of Texas maintains constant surveillance of legislative action and provides regular status updates of the industry’s legislative priorities.

 SPEC Bulletin: Specifications, test procedures, memorandums, and standards that have been issued for statewide use by the Texas Department of Transportation.

 Magazine: Infrastructure is published bi-monthly with a special Trade Show program published in September, and is sent to the membership as well as municipal, county, and state leaders.
-Infrastructure focuses on policy and funding, and features regular articles from TxDOT’s Executive Director, AGC’s Executive Vice President, Texas Good Roads’ Executive Vice President, and AGC’s area managers.
+Infrastructure focuses on policy and funding, and features regular articles from AGC leadership as well as executives from the industry's awarding and regulatory departments.
 The magazine is interactive online.
 Advertising opportunities are available for members and may also be interactive.

 Meetings and Events

 Membership Luncheon: The Chapter sponsors a membership luncheon each month during the highway letting in Austin.
 A featured speaker is selected to discuss current industry issues while the letting results are presented.